cpit405/web-slides/slides.md

     - The JavaScript makes the page interactive.

 9. **HTTP Requests**
-    - As Fatima interacts with the webpage (clicking on different links), her browser sends additional HTTP requests to the server, which responds back with the appropriate data.
+    - As Hind interacts with the webpage (clicking on different links), her browser sends additional HTTP requests to the server, which responds back with the appropriate data.
-    - When Fatima leaves the page or closes her browser, the TCP connection that was established with the server is terminated.
+    - When Hind leaves the page or closes her browser, the TCP connection that was established with the server is terminated.
     - If the browser or the server is idle for a certain period of time, they might decide to close the TCP/TLS connection to save resources.

 ---